droidnxs/k8s-cpu-throttling-demo/README.md

-# Example Setup to Simulate CPU Throttling in Kubernetes and See the Effects in Action
+# Example setup to simulate CPU throttling in Kubernetes
 This setup runs a small CPU load generator using 25 iterations of recursive fibonacci per loop.

 ## Pre-requisites